agdturner/ccg-v3d/README.md

 -- line_segment-line_segment

 ## Development
+- Whilst translating geometries is now supported, it is not possible to scale or rotate or warp them.
+It would be good to have these things for modelling things in reality.
+Perhaps the next progression is to support rotation about the centroid in line with each axis.
-[Apache Commons Geometry](https://commons.apache.org/proper/commons-geometry/) (see also: [Apache Commons Geometry GitHub Repository](https://github.com/apache/commons-geometry)) appears to be developing similar arbitrary precision functionality.
+- [Apache Commons Geometry](https://commons.apache.org/proper/commons-geometry/) (see also: [Apache Commons Geometry GitHub Repository](https://github.com/apache/commons-geometry)) appears to be developing similar arbitrary precision geometrical functionality...

 ### Origins
 The library began development in March 2020 as a pet project to try to create a simple gravitational model of our [solar system](https://en.wikipedia.org/wiki/Solar_system) and learn more about 3D modelling.
 ### Summary of changes
 #### 0.13 to 0.14
-- Added lightweight geometries for interactive visualisation of objects.
+- Added a package of lightweight geometries.
 #### 0.10 to 0.13
-- Added an offset vector for geometries to allow them to be rotated and translated.
+- Added an offset vector for geometries to allow them to be translated.
 #### 0.9 to 0.10
 - Added V3D_Tetrahedron class, and V3D_TetrahedronPoly, V3D_TrianglePolyPlanar and V3D_LineSegmentPolyCollinear collection classes.
 #### 0.8 to 0.9